guacsec/guac-docs/certifier-osv.md

 ---
 layout: page
 permalink: /osv-certifier/

-title: "OSV Certifier Documentation"
+title: "OSV certifier"
+parent: "How GUAC components work together"
 description:
   "Guide to using the OSV Certifier in GUAC for vulnerability management"
 ---

-# OSV Certifier Documentation
+# OSV Certifier

 ## Overview